kixe/CronjobDatabaseBackup/README.md

 ## Settings
 + **Backup Cycle Interval**
 Select a time interval between automated backups.
 If you don't want automated backups choose 'never'.
 No need to uninstall the module for this. (default: every 4 weeks)
++ **Maximum Number of Backups**
+Select how many backups you want to keep in the storage.
+Minimum 1, default and maximum 100 (defined in constant MAXFILES).
+Eexecuted with each cron.
++ **Remove backups older than**
+Will remove backups older than selected time interval with each cron.
 + **Backup Name**
 Choose a name for the backup files.
 No older file will be overwritten.
 If left blank default setting is the name of the database (set in config) with a number suffix (counter) to make it unique.
+Name format syntax: # placeholder for db-name.
+Escape date() format with surrounding %.
+If filename exists a unique filename will be generated: [filename]-[n].sql.
+Allowed types: A-Z, a-z, 0-9, #, %, dash and underscore.
 + **Storage Path**
 Path to custom storage directory.
 If left blank or path doesn't exist default pass will be used.
 (The Path is displayed under the field.
 Normally: /site/assets/backups/database/)
 + **Tables**
 By default, the backup will include all tables.
 If you only want certain tables to be included, select them from the list.
++ **Remove backups now**
+Select how many backups you want to keep in storage.
+Save to execute.

 ## Require
 *LazyCron.module*